lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 ## Updates Made by RFC 6402

+This version of the specification includes changes to {{CMC-PROTv1}}
+that are noted in this section.

 Two new controls have been added:

 > RA Identity Witness  allows for an RA to perform identity checking